Link Roundups: Learn How to Get Quality Links Using Them

 This means that roundups are lists of curated content from around the web on specific topics, e.g. SaaS marketing, over a specific time period.

-For example, the screenshot below shows a link roundup about SaaS, startups, and content marketing.
+For example, the screenshot below shows a quality link roundup post about SaaS, startups, and content marketing.

 Link Roundup Example